the-vegetarian-vampire/Smart-Contract-Resources/README.md

   1. storage - variable is a state variable (store on blockchain)
   2. memory - variable is in memory and it exists while a function is being called
   3. calldata - special data location that contains function arguments

+`describe ()` - function in [Jasmine](https://stackoverflow.com/questions/12209582/the-describe-keyword-in-javascript) framework used for testing

 `dutch auction` - a descending price auction; an auctioneer starts with a very high price, incrementally lowering the price until someone places a bid